 - Supporting state partners with wraparound data and technical assistance to fill immediate gaps in this important election year and build long-term grassroots data infrastructure.

 - Continuing to expand our national training programs centered on integrated field, digital, relational voter turnout, and communications programs, as well as the tools for a compliance, data, and fundraising backbone.
 Re-launched in January 2022, we gather practitioners from the field for both training and a peer-to-peer learning community.
+To date we’ve had 415 people join our training series serving 62 organizations across the country.

 - Continuing year-round work with state organizations to grow their field, memberships, activist bases, communications capacities, and in-state power.